imathis/octopress/source/_posts/2011-09-26-running-an-octopress-blog-on-heroku.markdown

 This works great, until I wanted to do a `git push origin master` to keep my Github repository up-to-date.
 I'd rather not have to have my `public` directory visible on Github, given that the real magic is happening inside the `source` directory.

 My solution was to deploy to Heroku from a Git branch, aptly named `deploy`.
 Creating the branch was as simple as `git checkout -b deploy`.
+Once on the branch, I quickly run `git merge master` to pull new posts I have written plus any other changes that need to be deployed.

 I then ran `rake generate` and `git add --force public` like before, but the deploy step became `git push heroku deploy:master`.
 What this says is that I want to push my local `deploy` branch to the `heroku` remote's `master` branch.